carmichaelt/carmichaelt/README.md

 ## 🎯 Currently Looking For

-I'm actively seeking **Full Stack Developer** and **Senior Developer** opportunities where I can:
+I'm actively seeking **Full Stack Developer** and **Customer Success** opportunities where I can:
 - Build innovative web applications using modern technologies
-- Lead technical teams and mentor junior developers
-- Architect scalable solutions for enterprise clients
+- Architect scalable web solutions for enterprise clients
-- Work with AI/ML integration and cutting-edge web technologies
+- Work with AI tools, AI SDK's and cutting-edge web technologies

 ---